usdot-fhwa-stol/carma-builds/README.md

   * Common source directory layout support (include, src, test)
   * Installation
   * [CPack CMake Debian packaging](https://cmake.org/cmake/help/latest/cpack_gen/deb.html)
+    * Creates dbgsym package when built in debug mode
   * Google Test support and test run during build
   * Code coverage generation using gcovr
-* [Build script](scripts/build_script.sh) which can be used in VS Code as the build task.
+* [Build script](scripts/build_script.sh) which does an out of source build and may be used in VS Code as the default build task.
 It has the following compilation modes:
   * Release (default)
   * Debug
   * Code Coverage